Manish-792/Logic-Grid/README.md

-🚀 Project Title & Tagline
+🚀 LogicGrid “AI at Your Side, Logic in Your Grid.”
 ==========================

-**Project Title:** Node.js Project with Redux, Axios, and Tailwind CSS **Tagline:** A modern Node.js project built with Redux, Axios, and Tailwind CSS, featuring a scalable and maintainable architecture.
+**LogicGrid:** Node.js Project with Redux, Axios, and Tailwind CSS **AI at Your Side, Logic in Your Grid.:** A modern Node.js project built with Redux, Axios, and Tailwind CSS, featuring a scalable and maintainable architecture.

 📖 Description
 ---------------